NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 That is, whenever we do an indivisible split on an IterDomain, we effectively changed its range as well.
 We call this added extra range "holes".
+In the above example, the indivisible split creates two holes in `I0`.

 To maintain program semantics, we must add predicates checking whether we are at a valid item or at a hole: